-Picton Mahoney is the Manager of the Fund and is responsible for the day-to-day business of the Fund, including the management of the Fund's investment portfolio.
+Picton Mahoney is the Manager of the Funds and is responsible for the day-to-day business of the Funds, including the management of the investment portfolio of each Fund.
 The Manager was formed as a general partnership under the laws of Ontario in 2004, to provide investment management services to the Canadian marketplace.
 Two of the Manager's principals, David Picton and Michael Mahoney, were founding partners at Synergy Asset Management Inc. in 1997 which was purchased by CI Investments in 2003.

-With over \$11.3 billion in assets under management in sub-advisory, hedge fund and mutual fund assets as at September 30, 2024, Picton Mahoney is 100% employee owned.
+With over \$12 billion in assets under management in sub-advisory, hedge fund and mutual fund assets as at November 30, 2024, Picton Mahoney is 100% employee owned.
 The Manager is registered with applicable securities regulatory authorities as an Exempt Market Dealer, Investment Fund Manager, Portfolio Manager, and Commodity Trading Manager.
-The Manager carries out its advisory activities from 33 Yonge Street, Suite 320, Toronto, Ontario, Canada M5E 1G4.
+The Manager carries out its advisory activities in relation to the Funds from 33 Yonge Street, Suite 320, Toronto, Ontario, Canada M5E 1G4.

-Pursuant to the Trust Declaration, the Manager has authority to manage the business and affairs of the Fund and has authority to bind the Fund.
-The Manager will be responsible for managing the assets of the Fund, will have complete discretion to invest and reinvest the Fund's assets, and will be responsible for executing all portfolio transactions.
-The Manager may delegate its powers to third parties where, in the discretion of the Manager, it would be in the best interests of the Fund to do so.
-The Manager is required to exercise its powers and discharge its duties honestly, in good faith, and in the best interests of the Fund and to exercise the care, diligence and skill of a reasonable prudent person in comparable circumstances.
-Among its other powers, the Manager may establish the Fund's operating expense budgets and authorize the payment of operating expenses.
+Pursuant to the Trust Declaration, the Manager has authority to manage the business and affairs of the Funds and has authority to bind the Funds.
+The Manager will be responsible for managing the assets of the Funds, will have complete discretion to invest and reinvest the Funds' assets, and will be responsible for executing all portfolio transactions.
+The Manager may delegate its powers to third parties where, in the discretion of the Manager, it would be in the best interests of the Funds to do so.
+The Manager is required to exercise its powers and discharge its duties honestly, in good faith, and in the best interests of the Funds and to exercise the care, diligence and skill of a reasonable prudent person in comparable circumstances.
+Among its other powers, the Manager may establish the Funds' operating expense budgets and authorize the payment of operating expenses.

-The Trust Declaration provides that the Manager and certain affiliated parties have a right of indemnification from the Fund for legal fees, judgments and amounts paid in settlement incurred in carrying out their duties under the Trust Declaration, except in certain circumstances, including where there has been gross negligence, lack of good faith or wilful default on the part of the Manager or the Manager has failed to fulfill its standard of care as set out in the Trust Declaration.
+The Trust Declaration provides that the Manager and certain affiliated parties have a right of indemnification from a Fund for legal fees, judgments and amounts paid in settlement incurred in carrying out their duties under the Trust Declaration, except in certain circumstances, including where there has been gross negligence, lack of good faith or wilful default on the part of the Manager or the Manager has failed to fulfill its standard of care as set out in the Trust Declaration.
 In addition, the Trust Declaration contains provisions limiting the liability of the Manager.